Wähle deine Reisedaten, um einen Preis zu sehen

 Informationen zur Anreise

-At Rangiroa airport you meet a taxi provided by the guesthouse.
-The taxi may take some time to arrive.
-The six-kilometer taxi ride between Rangiroa airport and the guesthouse lasts about five minutes.
+At Rangiroa Airport you will meet a taxi provided by the guesthouse.
+The taxi may take some time to be there.
+The six-kilometer taxi ride between Rangiroa Airport and the guesthouse lasts about five minutes.

 Between 3 and 5 participants are required on each of our missions.